James-Ashwood/Photo-Organiser-Pro/README.md

 * Automatic photo organisation
 * Simple to use - no need to be tech-minded

----

 ## How To Use

-Still in development - will update when ready
+Still in development - will update when

----

 ## Download

 You can download the latest version of for Windows [here](https://github.com/James-Ashwood/Photo-Organiser-Pro/releases)

----

 ## Contact

 Photo Organiser Pro is based around [github](https://github.com/), so you can access and review the project through [our repo](https://github.com/James-Ashwood/Photo-Organiser-Pro)

----

 ## Credits